-There is no doubt about it, divorce is a life altering event and you need an Orlando divorce attorney who cares about you and about getting the best result for you.
-On this page we will show you why Sean Smallwood, P.A. is the law firm that you can trust.
-Please also look at the short biography about Attorney Smallwood located on this page.
+There is no doubt about it, divorce is a life altering event and you need a divorce attorney in Orlando, FL who cares about you and about getting the best result for you.
+On this page we will show you why Sean Smallwood, P.A. is the law firm that you can turn to.
+Please also read the short biography about Attorney Smallwood located on this page.

 No matter how much a person may want to split from their spouse it is impossible not to feel a deep sense of loss and failure in the knowledge that the marriage is ending.
 What’s worse is the fact that your rights to your children, property, and income may be at the mercy of divorce attorneys and judges.

 Keep reading to find out about different issues that come up in divorce litigation and why it is a good idea to try to resolve all cases on an uncontested basis if possible.

 “I see a weight lifted from people’s shoulders when they find out we are one of the few firms that work by refundable retainer.
 It shows people that they can really trust us.” – Sean Smallwood, Esq.

 The Law Offices of Sean Smallwood, P.A. is an Orlando, FL divorce law firm who’s job is to help people just like you go through the legal and emotional process of divorce with compassionate professionalism.
 Our firm understands that the reason that so many divorces turn into ugly expensive battles is because at a time when you are overwhelmed with emotions you need an advocate who is handling your case by strategically building a plan to get you to the best possible outcome as quickly as possible and without costing you more than it needs to.

 There Are Many Complex Legal Issues That An Orlando Divorce Attorney Can Help You Understand